attack-community/website/event.md

 # Twelfth EU MITRE ATT&CK® Community Workshop 17 May 2024

 The twelfth EU ATT&CK Community Workshop has taken place on 17 May 2024.
 The workshop was hosted by the <a href="https://ccb.belgium.be/en"> Centre for Cybersecurity Belgium </a>  and supported by the MITRE Engenuity Center for Threat-Informed Defense.
-The slide decks from the presentations are available here: <a href="https://web.tresorit.com/l/qoe8T#OGmZPNN7E4A8Om77bH2sGQ"> Presentations at the twelfth EU ATT&CK Workshop </a>
+The presentations are available here: <a href="https://web.tresorit.com/l/qoe8T#OGmZPNN7E4A8Om77bH2sGQ"> Slide decks from the presentations at the twelfth EU ATT&CK Workshop </a>

 ## Agenda